ghfbsd/adventure/README.md

 - Apparently, the DEC system this program was developed on initialized all program storage to zero when loaded; contemporary systems do not, generally, do this.
 Consequently, explicitly zeroed variables and arrays that assume a zero initial value: SETUP, KEY, DSEEN, DLOC, ODLOC.
-Also set unitialized values of DTRAV array to zero.
+Also set uninitialized values of DTRAV array to zero.

 - Changed all TYPE commands to PRINT and ACCEPT commands to READ.